Choosing a termite professional

 - Annual inspections must include both an interior and exterior inspection of your home.
 If your current provider comes by and hangs an invoice once a year, you have not received a proper inspection.

 Prevention is the best medicine.

-When choosing a termite professional, we make it pretty easy.
+When choosing a professional termite exterminator, we make it pretty easy.
 Avoid the costs and headaches of repairing your home with a Termite 360 program from Lawn & Pest Solutions.
 Contact our office any time of day or night and let us schedule a visit to your home or business.
+Our company offers the best termite and pest control services!
+We are ready to help you out.
 Lawn and Pest Solutions serves the North Mississippi and Memphis, Tennessee areas.

 Are Termites a danger to my home?

 Termites ARE a danger to all homes.
 Termites can be thriving inside your home, feasting upon it without you seeing a single sign.
 If you are of a certain age, you are familiar with high blood pressure.
 They call high blood pressure “the silent killer” because some times, once the signs are evident, it is too late.
 The same can be said of termites.
 If you wait too long, it might be too late.